 Interrogatory Objections for Plaintiffs' Lawyers

-Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories and other discovery requests.
+Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories, requests for production of documents, and other discovery responses and requests.
 If we do not hold defendants' feet to the fire, we are throwing away a powerful tool to box in defendants for trial -- and providing evidence that we are not giving the case the care and attention it deserves.

 But this is an adversarial process.
 There are times when you should not have to give complete answers to an interrogatory because the question is objectionable.
 Practically, discovery objections also allow you to avoid answering difficult questions.
 Under Maryland law, this onus is on the party receiving the objection to force the issue.
 Just like you can take advantage of lazy or distracted lawyers by forcing answers to your interrogatories, you can also gain an advantage by not answering interrogatories that are arguably objectionable.
 The filing of timely discovery objections defers the requirement to answer the question until the defendant objects to your objections.